synyx/tuwat/README.md

 However, this can be changed by specifying an operator.

 * `~= string`: Explicitly require a regular expression to be matched
-* `=  string`: Require the string to exactly match.
-In case the value is numeric, this will mean that the value will compared like a floating point value.
+* `=  string|number`: Require the string or number to exactly match.
+In case
+  the value is numeric, this will mean that the value will compared like a floating point value.
 This means that differences below `1e-8` will be considered to be the same.
 * `>  number`: Require both configuration and the value in the alert to be a numerical value and that the value in the alert to be bigger than the configured number.